Embed This Data

 - FDI Inflow:

-Both the top income tax rate and the standard corporate tax rate are 25 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The total tax burden equals 16 percent of total domestic income.
-Government spending has risen to 36.3 percent of GDP.
-The budget produced a small surplus this past year, and public debt hovers around 30 percent of total domestic output.
+The top personal income tax rate and the standard corporate tax rate are 25 percent.
+Other taxes include a value-added tax and a property tax.
+The total tax burden equals 28.4 percent of total domestic income.
+Government spending has risen to 35.5 percent of GDP.
+The budget deficit has been fluctuating around 3 percent of GDP, and public debt equals about 38 percent of total domestic output.

-The trade-weighted average tariff rate is a restrictive 10 percent, and cumbersome non-tariff barriers further increase the cost of trade.
-Foreign investment in private business is not subject to limitations, but the overall investment regime is not stable enough to drive dynamic growth in long-term investment.
-The financial sector has been under strain in the aftermath of the collapse of a large financial group and the subsequent bailout.
+Trinidad and Tobago’s average tariff rate is 5.7 percent.
+Auto parts and jewelry imports are subject to high tariffs.
+Foreign investment in private business is not subject to limitations, but the overall investment regime is not stable enough to drive dynamic growth in long-term investments.
+The financial sector has been under strain following the collapse of a large financial group and the subsequent bailout.